Pritam991/javascript/README.md

 Creating a Promise: The Promise API exposes a Promise constructor, which you initialize using newPromise().

 Using resolve() and reject(), we can communicate back to the caller what the resulting Promise state was, and what to do with it.

+Async/Await🔃

+Async/Await is a special syntax to work with promises in a more comfortable fashion.
+It's easy to understand and use.
+Adding the keyword async before a function ensures that the function returns a promise and the keyword await makes JavaScript wait until that promise settles and returns the result.